cayuse/archive2/archive/archive_api.md

 **JSON-First Design**:
 - All API endpoints return JSON by default
-- CSV export is available as an optional format parameter for specific export endpoints
 - Consistent field naming and data types across all endpoints
 - Proper HTTP status codes with JSON error responses